 A fixer-upper can be a good investment for some home shoppers, whether they want to renovate the home and live in it or sell it at a profit.
 However, it’s important to evaluate your costs up front, before signing a contract, to make sure you don’t wind up with a money pit and can make your renovation dreams come true.

 One thing that can help you afford your fix-it-up plans is a SoFi home improvement loan.
-They offer the winning combination of no fees, same-day funding in many situations, and loan amounts of $5,000 to $100,000.
 What’s more, these are unsecured loans, meaning you’re not required to put up collateral against the loan.
 And with fixed monthly payments, you can better plan for the road ahead.
 Now, all you need is a hammer and you’re ready to go.

 Thinking about renovating a fixer-upper?
 SoFi personal loans can help you turn your new purchase into a dream home.